MarinDushku/experiment-management-system-final/README.md

 cd frontend
 npm start
 # Should show: "webpack compiled with warnings" and start on port 3000
+# This will be accessible from other devices on your network

+# Alternative - start only for local access:
+npm run start:local
 ```

 ## Two-Device Operation Guide